BoPeng/simuPOP-examples/published/simuRareVariants/README.md

 * Feb, 3, 2012: A new distribution called mixed_gamma1 is added to srv.py that mimics the distribution used in Kyrukov et al, 2009.
 The major difference between mixed_gamma1 and mixed_gamma is that mixed_gamma discard fitness values outside of a range, whereas mixed_gamma1 returns 0 or 1 for values for values falling out of the boundaries.

-* %red%A bug that can cause incorrect genotype for recombinants under some rare conditions has been reported and fixed in trunk.%% If you are running the simulation with recombination, you should use simuPOP version 1.0.7 or higher.
+* A bug that can cause incorrect genotype for recombinants under some rare conditions has been reported and fixed in trunk.
+If you are running the simulation with recombination, you should use simuPOP version 1.0.7 or higher.

 * May 4, 2011: An updated version is uploaded.
 This version adds a parameter `postHook` to the function so that a Python function can be called, for example to draw a sample, at the end of each generation.
 An example can be seen [here](Attach:evol.py).